williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 3 – Sign the CSR](id:step3)

-Follow the third-party process that your company uses to sign the CSR. **You can't move to step four until the process is completed**, as the signed CSR is required to continue step 4.
+Follow the third-party process that your company uses to sign the CSR. **You can't move to step four until the process is completed**, as the signed CSR is required to continue.

 **Note:** The CSR is generated in Base64 DER format.
-If your process requires a different format, convert it using openSSL or a third-party decoder.
+If your process requires a different format, convert it using OpenSSL or a third-party decoder.
 Free, third-party decoders are readily available.

 #### [Step 4 – Publish the CSR](id:step4)

-- Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Outbound SAML apps.
+- Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Outbound SAML apps.
-- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Inbound SAML Apps.
+- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Inbound SAML Apps.

-In both cases, collect the returned Key ID (kid) to use in the following step.

-The following request publishes a CSR with a certificate in PEM format.
+Base64 encoding and both PEM and CER/DER certificate formats are supported.

 - For CER format, change the Content-Type statement to `Content-Type: application/x-x509-ca-cert`.
 - For Base64-encoded format, add the statement `Content-Transfer-Encoding: base64` after the Content-Type statement.

+Collect the returned Key ID (kid) to use in the next step.

+The following request publishes a CSR with a certificate in PEM format.

 ~~~
 -----BEGIN CERTIFICATE-----